Derek Nimmo: Career

+In December 1998, having recently returned from a Middle East tour of Run For Your Wife, he was a guest for a National Treasures celebrity lunch, in the boardroom of the Daily Express.
+Other guests included Sir Peter O'Sullevan, Joan Collins, Dame Beryl Bainbridge, Dickie Davies and Sue MacGregor.
+He was to die, after complications from an accidental fall later that evening.

 Personal life

 He married Patricia Brown in 1955; they had three children: Timothy (b.
 1956); Piers (b.
 1967); and Amanda (b.
 1959), who was the first wife of Nicholas Howard, son of politician George Howard, Baron Howard of Henderskelfe.

+Nimmo had a fourth child, Justin (b.
+1971).
+Justin's mother was a woman known only as Anne, a fellow actor who Nimmo had an affair with from 1969 to 1973, the height of Nimmo's fame.
+Justin grew up knowing Nimmo was his father and spent time with Nimmo and his other siblings.
+His existence became public only after Nimmo's death when Nimmo left various personal possessions to Justin in his will.

 Nimmo's hobbies included gardening, photography (particularly nature photography), birdwatching and collecting walnut furniture, porcelain and paintings.
 He was also a wine expert and wrote several books on the subject as well as a number of books on the theatre.
 Another interest was after dinner speaking, for which he was always in demand.

-He received many awards, including the 1990 Benedictine After Dinner Speaker of the Year.
+Nimmo received many awards, including the 1990 Benedictine After Dinner Speaker of the Year.
 He was made a Freeman of the City of London, and the University of Leicester recognised his contribution to entertainment with an honorary master's degree in 1996.
-Nimmo was an Anglican.
+He was an Anglican.